python-cmd2/cmd2/docs/freefeatures.rst

 .. note::

-   If you have set ``allow_cli_args`` to False in order to disable parsing of command line arguments at invocaiton, then the use of ``-t`` or ``--test`` to run transcript testing is automatically disabled.
+   If you have set ``allow_cli_args`` to False in order to disable parsing of command line arguments at invocation, then the use of ``-t`` or ``--test`` to run transcript testing is automatically disabled.
 In this case, you can alternatively provide a value for the optional ``transcript_files`` when constructing the instance of your ``cmd2.Cmd`` derived class in order to cause a transcript test to run::